-Each expression can contain multiple references to metadata that will be replaced with the corresponding value during evaluation.
-Placeholders start with \${ and end with } containing a reference to a context-key pair.
-You may choose to define multiple fallback context-key pairs and and an optional trailing default value.
-Separate context and key by a :.
-Use a | to separate optional fallback context-key pairs and default value.
-If the first context:key item is not available (not on a service, interface, node or any other of the special contexts) the next one after the | is used.
-The last one, the default value, is not interpreted as a context:key but is used as a literal and will always succeed.
+Each expressions can contain multiple references to meta-data which will be replaced with the according value during evaluation.
+Placeholders starts with \${ and ends with } containing a reference to a context-key-pair optionally allowing to define multiple fallback context-key-pairs and and optional trailing default value.
+Context and key are separated by a :.